Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 We will have similar options when addressing **multiple development factory instances**: provision a SHIR for each factory in the development scope and each environment, or share them across the board from an infrastructure factory(ies).

-About distinct : interest in regards to AKV limitation?
+## AHAHA

-Similar as for the single dev factory setup, we can deploy the shared SHIR in one or multiple infrastructure factory instances.
-The release pipeline will here also update the SHIR LinkedId property to point to the right SHIR when moving through environments.
+Similar as for the single dev factory setup, we can deploy the shared SHIR in one or multiple **infrastructure** factory instances.
+The release pipeline will here also update the SHIR `LinkedId` property to point to the right SHIR when moving through environments.

 ![Schema of shared SHIR across environments for multiple dev factory instances](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202005_adf_devops/shir_multiple_shared.png)